The figure below shows the control schemes applied to a direct-fired process heater.

 The reset feedback connections to controllers TIC-1 and FrIC-4 are important to avoid saturating the integral term of these controllers, where the operator puts either FIC-3 or FrIC-4 into manual mode.
 We also have a square root extractor tagged FX-3 in the output from the differential pressure transmitter FT-3 in the combustion air supply, however the fuel flow transmitter FT-4 is an in-line flow instrument, which has a linear output with respect to flow.

-One thought on “Combustion & Temperature Control for a Direct-Fired Process Heater”
+One response to “Combustion & Temperature Control for a Direct-Fired Process Heater”